Knowledge base

 );

-It is important to note that if this code is generated when loading the page, the listener will have "window" seconds to start reading the stream.
-Beyond this time, the token will expire, and the stream will no longer be launched unless the page is reloaded.
-Depending on your needs and your use case, it will be necessary to adjust this time frame in the best possible way.
+It is important to note that if this code is generated at the time of page loading, the listener will have "window" seconds to start playing the stream.
+Beyond this delay, the token will expire, and the stream will no longer be able to be launched unless the page is reloaded.
+Depending on your needs and use case, it will be necessary to adjust this delay in the best possible way.

-You will also need to replace below the URL to read your stream instead of the one indicated while keeping the parameter $token
+You will also need to replace the playback URL of your stream below with the one indicated, while keeping the $token

-At the end.
-And finally, we show the Player (here a simple html5 tag, but of course we can add any overlay after that, the token being passed in the settings) $_GET
+parameter at the end.
+Finally, display the Player (here a simple html5 tag, but you can of course add any overlay afterwards, the token being passed in the $_GET

 $streamUrl = "https://newradiotest.ice.infomaniak.ch/newradiotest-128.aac?$token";